Kia ora e te Whānau o Sylvia Park School

 There are some excellent resources to help with your mental health on the new Getting Through Together website.

-We are using many tools and strategies the students are already familiar with now so we hope this transition will be easier than last time.
-We will continue to see what works, what is a challenge and what is better than before.
+We have been using many tools and strategies the students are already familiar with now so we hope this transition will be easier than last time.
 We love that we have such a supportive community to be on this journey with us.
 Please keep in touch about how it is going for you.

 Finally, consistency and a sense of purpose for our students is vitally important.
 We expect all students to be up and dressed ready to attend and participate in the class sessions every day.
 We expect too that they will complete all the wide range of learning activities that they have designed as well as the activities that their teachers have planned for them.